mendel5/alternative-front-ends/README.md

 Overview of alternative open source front-ends for popular internet platforms (YouTube, Twitter, etc.)

 ## Call to Action
-- Do you know any other projects that are not included in the overview yet? (front ends or alternatives to websites, apps, etc.)
+- Do you know any other projects that are not included in the overview yet? (front ends, alternatives to websites, apps, etc.)
 - Just create an [issue](https://github.com/mendel5/alternative-front-ends/issues) and let me know.
 I'm always looking for new projects to add

 ## Overview